-Through this simple method, you learn how to quiet brainwaves associated with low performance and increase brainwaves associated with optimal brain function.
-Much like physical exercises strengthen and develop specific muscles, the more your brain is exercised into reaching a new more comfortable, more efficient position, the better and stronger it gets at it (see neuroplasticity).
-Like any new skill, it simply requires feedback and practice.
+Much like physical exercises develop specific muscles, the more your brain is exercised into reaching a more comfortable, more efficient position, the better it gets at it (see neuroplasticity).
+As with learning any new skill, it simply requires time and repetition.

 The literature, which lacks any negative study of substance, suggests that EEG biofeedback therapy should play a major therapeutic role in many difficult areas.
 In my opinion, if any medication had demonstrated such a wide spectrum of efficacy, it would be universally accepted and widely used.